segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 ### Step 5: Enable entitlements for the service principal on the workspace

-This step allows the Segment service principal to create and use a small SQL warehouse to create and update table schemas in the Unity Catalog.
+This step allows the Segment service principal to create a small SQL warehouse for creating and updating table schemas in the Unity Catalog.

 1. Follow the [managing workspace entitlements](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/users-groups/service-principals#--manage-workspace-entitlements-for-a-service-principal){:target="_blank"} instructions for a service principal.
 Segment requires `Allow cluster creation` and `Databricks SQL access` entitlements.

 ### Step 6: Create an external location and storage credentials

-This step creates the storage location where Segment lands your Delta lake and the associated credentials Segment uses to access the storage.
+This step creates the storage location where Segment lands your delta lake and the associated credentials Segment uses to access the storage.
 1. Follow the Databricks guide for [managing external locations and storage credentials](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-external-locations-and-credentials){:target="_blank"}.
-- Use the storage container that you updated in step 3.
+- Use the storage container you updated in step 3.
 - For storage credentials, you can use a service principal or managed identity.
 2. Once you create the external location and storage credentials in your Databricks workspace, update the permissions to allow access to the Segment service principal.
 - In your workspace, navigate to **Data > External Data > Storage Credientials**.
 Click the name of the credentials created above and go to the Permissions tab.
 Click **Grant**, then select the Segment service principal from the drop down.
 Select the following checkboxes: